Greninja6/E-LEARNING-PLATFORM-UI/README.md

 MENTOR: NEELA SANTOSH

 #DESCRIPTION:
-This project is an E-Learning Platform front-end website created to simulate an online learning system.
-The website allows users to view course listings, open a course, watch embedded learning videos, and track their completion progress.
+This project is an E-Learning Platform front-end website created to simulate a modern online learning system.
+The website allows users to browse course listings, open a specific course, watch embedded learning videos, and track their completion progress in a simple and user-friendly environment.
+The main objective of this project is to demonstrate practical front-end development skills and understand how real learning portals function from the user interface perspective.

-The website contains multiple pages such as Home, Courses, Video Player, and Dashboard with smooth navigation between pages.
-The user can mark a lesson as completed and the progress percentage updates dynamically using browser storage.
+The website contains multiple pages such as Home, Courses, Video Player, and Dashboard with smooth navigation between sections.
+Users can easily move from course selection to lesson viewing without confusion.
+Inside each course, the learner can mark a lesson as completed and the progress percentage updates dynamically using browser local storage.
+Because of this, progress remains saved even after refreshing or reopening the website.

-The main purpose of this project is to demonstrate frontend development skills, clean layout design, page navigation, and interactive UI functionality without using any backend database.
-The interface is lightweight, simple, and works properly across different screen sizes including mobile and desktop devices.
+The design focuses on a clean layout, proper spacing, readable typography, and responsive behavior across different devices.
+The platform works properly on both desktop and mobile screens without breaking the structure.
+This project highlights UI structuring, DOM manipulation, navigation flow, and interactive functionality without using any backend database.
+It also represents how lightweight educational interfaces can be built efficiently using only core front-end technologies.

 #TECHNOLOGY USED:
 HTML: page structure and navigation